Tenants

 First Month’s Rent

-Payable in advance of the Tenancy start date.
+Payable in advance of the Tenancy start date unless further advance payments have been agreed (ie quarterly, bi-annually, annually etc.)

 Security Deposit